shijusisobhan/Bioinformatics-RNAseq/README.md

 sleuth is an R programming langue based bioinformatic tool for differential gene expression analysis.
 This tool uses transcript abundance estimates output from Kallisto which use bootstrap sampling.
 For more read: [Full paper](https://www.nature.com/articles/nmeth.4324).
 Without explaining more details about the theory and math behind the sleuth, we are directly go into the sleuth analysis for differentially expressed genes between MC and EC samples.

 ### 1. Install the R packages
-First step you have to install required R packages for the sleuth analysis.
+First step is to install required R packages for the sleuth analysis.
 Here I am listing the libraries required for a typical sleuth analysis:

 a. sleuth

 b. biomaRt

 c. devtools

 d. ggplot2

 ### 2. Place the kallisto output of all the samples in a single folder, say ‘Kallisto_out’